apache/spark/docs/apache-airflow-providers-elasticsearch/logging/index.rst

 .. _write-logs-elasticsearch-tls:

-Writing Logs to Elasticsearch over TLS
+Writing logs to Elasticsearch over TLS
 ''''''''''''''''''''''''''''''''''''''

 To add custom configurations to ElasticSearch (e.g. turning on ``ssl_verify``, adding a custom self-signed